Black Lesbian Web-series Studville TV Actress Speaks on Breast Cancer, Love On Set, and more

 Advice for other upcoming directors

 “What I learned from Sheri, the director of Studville TV, is respect in going to go do it.
-Do a little bit extra to find your resource and ask.
+Do a little bit extra to find your resources and ask.
 When Sheri Johnson came to introduce us to the project, she had on her Charlie Brown shoes, too.
 I was like, OK!
 She brought out an entrepreneur in me, I didn’t know I had.

 Facts about Faurice Harley